 Toilets and urinals are considered sanitary fixtures and are found in most facilities.
 High efficiency fixtures are at least 20% more efficient than available standard products.
 Leaking or damaged equipment is a substantial source of water waste.
 Train users to report continuously flushing, leaking, or otherwise improperly operating equipment to the appropriate personnel.
-Depending on the age of the equipment https://www.epa.gov/watersense https://www.epa.gov/watersense/watersense-work-0 and the frequency of use, it may be cost effective to replace older inefficient fixtures with current generation WaterSense labeled equipment.
+Depending on the age of the equipment

-&lt;sup>8 Estimated from analyzing data in: Solley, Wayne B, et al, "Estimated Use of Water in the United States in 1995", U.S Geological Suvey Circular 1200, (1998)
+7 Estimated from analyzing data in: Solley, Wayne B., et al, "Estimated Use of Water in the United States in 1995", U.S Geological Survey Circular 1200, (1998)

-&lt;sup>9 https://dep.nj.gov/wp-content/uploads/dsr/trends-water-supply.pdf
+8 https://dep.nj.gov/wp-content/uploads/dsr/trends-water-supply.pdf and the frequency of use, it may be cost effective to replace older inefficient fixtures with current generation WaterSense labeled equipment.